-Do you want to add Tooltips to your form?
+Do you want to add tooltips to your form?
 Tooltips are little boxes that pop up when you hover over an area on your WordPress site, and they’re great for adding extra info about a field without crowding things.

 What’s a Tooltip in WordPress?

 Tooltips are hints, glossary terms, or messages that pop up when your visitor hovers over or touches (on mobile devices) an element on your WordPress website.
-And in your WordPress forms, Tooltips can be used to add extra information about a particular field.
+And in your WordPress forms, tooltips can be used to add extra information about a particular field.

 For example, take a look at the screenshot below.

 WPForms lets you easily add a description for each field in the form builder.
-Unlike a typical field description, Tooltips are hidden by default.
+Unlike a typical field description, tooltips are hidden by default.
 It only appears when your user wants to know more details about a certain field by hovering over the field description.

-Adding a Tooltip is a great idea if you want to provide more details about a certain field without creating unnecessary distractions on your form.
+Adding a tooltip is a great idea if you want to provide more details about a certain field without creating unnecessary distractions on your form.

-Now that you know what a Tooltip is, read on to find out how to add them to your site.
+Now that you know what a tooltip is, read on to find out how to add them to your site.

-Installing a WordPress Tooltip Without Plugin
+Installing a WordPress Tooltip Without a Plugin

-Yes, it’s possible to install a WordPress Tooltip without a plugin.
-However, if you don’t want to use a Tooltip plugin to easily add a Tooltip to your WordPress site, you’ll need to be an advanced user and use html or jquery (or hire a developer to do it for you).
+Yes, it’s possible to install a WordPress tooltip without a plugin.
+However, if you don’t want to use a tooltip plugin to easily add a tooltip to your WordPress site, you’ll need to be an advanced user and use html or jquery (or hire a developer to do it for you).

-Luckily, you can save yourself time and money by using a Tooltip plugin.
+Luckily, you can save yourself time and money by using a tooltip plugin.
 For WPForms users, we recommend the free Shortcodes Ultimate plugin.

 Shortcodes Ultimate is easy to use and works great with the most popular and best WordPress themes.

-This wildly helpful and free WordPress plugin will give you 50+ shortcodes to use to easily add various functions to your site, including the Tooltip shortcode.
+This wildly helpful and free WordPress plugin will give you 50+ shortcodes to use to easily add various functions to your site, including the tooltip shortcode.
 Up next, we’ll show you exactly how to add this WordPress tooltips plugin.

-How to Add Tooltip in WordPress
+How to Add Tooltips in WordPress

 Step 1.
 Create a WordPress Form